zhangdongkun98/carla/Docs/build_faq.md

     Low FPS rate when running the server in Unreal Editor.
     </h5></summary>

   UE4 Editor goes to a low performance mode when out of focus.

-Go to `Edit/Editor Preferences/Performance` in the editor preferences, and disable the "Use Less CPU When in Background" option.
+It can be disabled in the editor preferences.
+Go to "Edit->Editor Preferences->Performance" and disable the "Use Less CPU When in Background" option.

   </details>